"

 Overview

-An understanding of SDT will assist instructional designers in creating learning environments—whether in classrooms, online courses, or workplace training—that foster self-motivation and long-term engagement by supporting these fundamental psychological needs.
+Understanding SDT can help instructional designers create learning environments—whether in classrooms, online courses, or workplace training—that build stronger motivation and long-term engagement by supporting these key needs.

 Importance